Skip to content

 News Charity news Supporters' stories

-The 12 soldiers will cover 313 miles across the six days, starting at CSM Stadium and concluding at the Principality Stadium in Cardiff where the group will run onto the pitch at half time during Wales’ Six Nations match against France.
+The 12 soldiers covered 313 miles across the six days (10 – 15 February), starting at CSM Stadium and concluding at the Principality Stadium in Cardiff, where the group ran onto the pitch at half time during Wales’ Six Nations match against France.

-In a show of unity and support, joining the group on the final leg into the Principality Stadium will be two blind veterans, Andy and Darren, alongside their partners, and our Military Lead Tim.
+In a show of unity and support, the group were joined on the final leg into the Principality Stadium by two blind veterans, Andy and Darren, and our Military Lead Tim, who were with them to present the commemorative ball to the President of the WRU.

 Tim said: “The support we receive from the UK Armed Forces always makes a huge difference to the lives of veterans living with sight loss.
-The 3rd Battalion of Royal Welsh Regiment are great examples of this, and we wish all involved the very best of luck with such a fantastic and worthwhile challenge.”
+The efforts of the 3rd Battalion of Royal Welsh Regiment are great examples of this”.

 “The support from the Royal Welsh Regiment means so much to blind veterans.
 It’s so important that we raise awareness of sight loss and for people to understand how to get help.
 I'm extremely grateful to be involved and represent Blind Veterans UK.”